|Medium||Graphite, Acrylic, Enamel, Glitter & Rhinestones on Paper|

 |Bidding Open||Thu 16 April, 2015 at 10:00am|

 Raqib Shaw (b.
-1974, Calcutta, IN) lives and works in London, UK.
-Studied BA Fine Art (1998-2001) and MA Fine Art (2001-2002) at Central Saint Martins College of Art and Design, London, UK.
-Shaw’s intricate and labor-intensive paintings and drawings combine images of fantasy, sexuality, violence, and beauty.
-Incorporating gems, rhinestones, glitter, and metallic enamel paints, he creates not only provocative visual experiences but also an ironic commentary on material opulence.
-Select solo exhibitions include Self Portraits, White Cube Bermondsey, London (2016); White Cube at Glyndebourne, Glyndebourne Festival (2016); New Sculptures and Paintings, Galerie Thaddaeus Ropac, Paris (2015); Paradise Lost, Pace Gallery, New York (2013); Raqib Shaw, Manchester Art Gallery (2013); Of Beasts and Super-Beasts, Galerie Thaddaeus Ropac, Paris (2012); Paradise Lost, White Cube, London (2011); Absence of God, White Cube London (2013); Absence of God, Karlsplatz Project Space, Kunsthalle Wein, Vienna (2013); Raqib Shaw At the Met, The Metropolitan Museum, New York (2008); and Art Now, Tate Britain (2006).
-Select group exhibitions include Drawing Biennial, Drawing Room, London (2015); Eurasia, A View on Painting, Galerie Thaddaeus Ropac, Paris (2014); Manchester Art Gallery (2013); The 7th Asia Pacific Triennial of Contemporary Art, Queensland Art Gallery, Australia (2012); Summer Exhibition, Royal Academy of Arts, London (2012); The First Kyiv International Biennale Arsenale, Mystetskyi Arsenal, Ukraine (2012); Phantoms of Asia: Contemporary Awakens the Past, Asian Art Museum, San Francisco (2012); East Ex East, Brand New Gallery, Milan (2011); Kupferstichkabinett, Between Thought and Action, White Cube, London (2010); The Beauty of Distance, 17th Biennale of Sydney (2010); Nightmare Full of Unspeakable Things, Concept V, New York (2009); Taswir, Pictorial Mappings of Islam and Modernity, Martin-Gropius Bau, Berlin (2009); and The Power of Ornament, Belvedere, Vienna (2009).
-His work is held in public collections including The Metropolitan Museum of Art; The Museum of Modern Art; The Nelson Atkins Museum of Art; and Tate.
+1974, Calcutta) lives and works in London.
+Graduated from Central Saint Martins College of Art and Design, London (2002).
+Select solo exhibitions include Reinventing the Old Masters, Scottish National Gallery of Modern Art, Edinburgh (2018); Self Portraits, White Cube Bermondsey, London (2016); White Cube at Glyndebourne, Glyndebourne Festival, Glyndebourne (2016); New Sculptures and Paintings, Galerie Thaddaeus Ropac, Paris (2015); Paradise Lost, Pace Gallery, New York (2013); Raqib Shaw, Manchester Art Gallery (2013); Of Beasts and Super-Beasts, Galerie Thaddaeus Ropac, Paris (2012); Paradise Lost, White Cube, London (2011); Raqib Shaw At the Met, The Metropolitan Museum, New York (2008); and Art Now, Tate Britain, London (2006).
+Select group exhibitions include Drawing Biennial, Drawing Room, London (2015); Eurasia, A View on Painting, Galerie Thaddaeus Ropac, Paris (2014); The 7th Asia Pacific Triennial of Contemporary Art, Queensland Art Gallery, Brisbane (2012); Summer Exhibition, Royal Academy of Arts, London (2012); Phantoms of Asia: Contemporary Awakens the Past, Asian Art Museum, San Francisco (2012); East Ex East, Brand New Gallery, Milan (2011); Kupferstichkabinett, Between Thought and Action, White Cube, London (2010); The Beauty of Distance, 17th Biennale of Sydney, Sydney (2010); Nightmare Full of Unspeakable Things, Concept V, New York (2009); Taswir: Pictorial Mappings of Islam and Modernity, Martin Gropius Bau, Berlin (2009); and The Power of Ornament, Belvedere, Vienna (2009).
+His works are held in public collections including The Metropolitan Museum of Art, New York; The Museum of Modern Art, New York; The Nelson Atkins Museum of Art, Kansas City; and Tate, London.